 The underlying 3GPP network determines one or more applicable transfer policies based on the requesting Background Data Transfer parameters.
 The SCEF receives the Background-Data-Transfer-Answer (BTA) on the Nt reference point as defined in 3GPP TS 29.154 [7]).

 Step 5: Response for transfer policies

 The SCEF responds to the IN-CSE indicating the request was accepted and sends The response message as follows:

-A response code of 201 CREATED
+A response code of 201 CREATED.